 It’s every millennial’s favorite snack…avocado toast!
 Just kidding – sort of.
 Avocado toast isn’t something I started eating regularly until a few years ago when I found the best gluten free baguettes ever, so then…game on!
 I make it at home a lot for a few reasons, but mostly because 1. it’s quick and easy and 2. there are so many different ways to customize it.
-Today, I’m sharing 3 ways to enjoy avocado toast.
+Today, I’m sharing 3 new ways to enjoy avocado toast.
 Don’t worry, all are delicious, so you really can’t go wrong.
-In the process of taste testing these, we had some avo toast smorgasbord nights for dinner and those totally rocked!
+In the process of taste testing these, we had some avocado toast smorgasbord nights for dinner and those totally rocked!
+Let me be clear – the basic avocado toast recipe is delicious all on its own (in fact, it might just be the best avocado toast ever with a little chili pepper flakes and lemon/lime!), but these are just a few ways to dress it up and make it a bit more hearty.
+Okay so let’s get on with it…3 Ways To Dress Up Your Avocado Toast!

 My avocado base is always the same: